-Public sector operations vary in their legal and organizational structures; they include those fully owned and operated by the government, those owned by the government but operated by a contractor or private entity, and public-private partnerships, among others.
-Table 3-1 demonstrates the range of organizational structures and relationships for public sector organizations, indicating the complexity involved in assigning ownership of GHGs.
+Public sector operations vary in their legal and organizational structures; they include those fully owned and operated by the government, those owned by private entities but operated by government organizations, and those owned and operated by multiple government agencies, among others.
+Table 3-1 details the range of structures and relationships common to government entities, showing the intricacy involved in assigning ownership of GHGs.
 The complexity of these arrangements means that particular care must be taken when setting boundaries, and thorough documentation is required to ensure transparency.

 For the purposes of financial accounting, these organizations are treated according to established rules that depend on the structure of the organization and the relationships among the parties involved.
-For the purpose of accounting and reporting GHG emissions, when setting organizational boundaries, parent or partner organizations select an approach for consolidating GHG emissions and then consistently apply the selected approach to define the sub-operations that constitute the entire organization.
+For the purpose of accounting and reporting GHG emissions agencies must select an approach for consolidating GHG emissions that defines the activities or GHG-emitting sources that fall under the agency's accounting and reporting responsibility.
+This grouping is known as the agency's organizational boundary.

 Two distinct approaches can be used to consolidate GHG emissions for organizational reporting: control and equity share.
 The control approach can be further subdivided into financial control and operational control.
-Organizations shall account for and report their consolidated GHG data according to either one of the control approaches or the equity share approach, as presented below.
-Only one approach can be used to prepare an inventory and that approach must be applied consistently across an organization's operations.
-If the reporting organization wholly owns all its operations, its organizations with joint operations, the organizational boundary and the resulting emissions may differ depending on the approach used.
-In both wholly owned and joint operations, the choice of approach may change how emissions are categorized when operational boundaries are set (see Chapter 4).
-In such cases, organizations may choose to develop multiple inventories using different consolidation approaches.
+Organizations shall account for and report their consolidated GHG data according to either one of the control approaches or the equity share approach.
+Only one approach can be used to prepare an inventory, and that approach must be applied consistently across an organization's operations.
+If the reporting organization wholly owns and operates all of its activities, its organizational boundary will be the same whichever approach is used.1 For agencies with joint or shared operations, or who make use of leased assets as a lessee or lessor, the organizational boundary and the resulting emissions will differ depending on which approach is used.
+The choice of approach will also affect how emissions from these operations or assets are categorized as either direct or indirect (see Chapter 4).
+To reflect the range of these activities, organizations may choose to develop multiple inventories using different consolidation approaches.

-The Public Sector Protocol recommends operational control as the most generally relevant approach for GHG accounting by the public sector.
+Given the nature of most government activities and reporting needs, the Public Sector Standard recommends operational control as the most generally relevant approach for GHG accounting by the public sector.
+This approach is detailed below.

-&lt;sup>1 The term "operations" is used here as a generic term to denote any kind of organizational activity, irrespective of its organizational, governance, or legal structures.
-REVISED DRAFT #1 3-1
+1 The term "operations" is used here as a generic term to denote any kind of organizational activity, irrespective of its organizational, governance, or legal structures.

-However, financial control and equity share may have particular value under certain circumstances, as discussed below.
+However, financial control and equity share approach may have particular value under certain circumstances, and they are discussed in Appendix B.